oroinc/documentation/user/back-office/dashboards/widgets/todays-calendar.rst

 Today's Calendar
 ----------------

-The Today's Calendar displays planned events and your tasks due today.
+The Today's Calendar widget displays planned events and your tasks due today.
 The events may belong to your personal calendar or other calendars that you watch.

 .. image:: /user/img/dashboards/calendar.png
+   :alt: A sample of the Today's Calendar widget

 .. note:: For how to add widgets to the dashboard and manage them, see the relevant topics: